KateMicrobiology & Environmental Studies

 I haven’t met a CASNR member I didn’t like.

 The time goes by so fast.
-I’m only halfway through my undergraduate studies, but looking back on the last two years is a blur.
+I finished my undergraduate degree and I am in graduate school at Stanford in the department of Biology.
 This is just a reminder to get involved early, try new things, make an effort to meet new people and make connections, and enjoy your time at UNL because it will be over before you know it!

 The best thing about CASNR is the people.
 I haven’t met a CASNR member I didn’t like.
 They love what they do and it’s apparent in the way they teach their subjects.
 They also genuinely care about their students’ education and are willing to devote the time and effort necessary to help them succeed.